changyubiao/useful_decoration/README.rst

 Contributes
 ___________

-Welcome, you can join this repo to  enhance this repo  together. you can pull request to me . please don't  hesitate to contact with  me if you have  any questions .
+Welcome, you can join this repo to  enhance this repo  together. you can pull request to me. please don't  hesitate to contact with  me if you have any questions .

 Links